 To date, the multi-dimensional Collins has participated in well over 100 triathlon events, including Hawaii’s famous Ironman.
 Throw in appearances in cycling criterions, mountain bike races, open water swims and USMS meets, and it’s clear that the man whose minivan is forever overflowing with gear and equipment has spent more than a little quality time mixing it up in just about any competition with an entry blank.

-A DAM Good Way to Make a Name
+A DAMN Good Way to Make a Name

 In 1989, Collins moved to Davis, California, where he took over the helm of the Davis Aquatic Masters (DAM).
 He’d worked briefly with Clay Evans at Southern California Aquatics, but it was in northern California where he really came into his own as a coach.